317brian/druid/docs/operations/security-overview.md

 Druid uses Jetty as its embedded web server.
 See [Configuring SSL/TLS KeyStores ](https://www.eclipse.org/jetty/documentation/jetty-11/operations-guide/index.html#og-keystore) from the Jetty documentation.

-:::info
+:::caution
- WARNING: Do not use self-signed certificates for production environments.
+Do not use self-signed certificates for production environments.
 Instead, rely on your current public key infrastructure to generate and distribute trusted keys.
 :::

 ### Update Druid TLS configurations